Attention seeking: Stigma and criticism

-There exists research on the relationship between social media usage and attention seeking behavior, among other personality traits in the Big Five personality traits in a variety of demographics.
+There exists research on the relationship between social media usage and attention seeking behavior.

-In a 2013 study of Facebook users, it was found that agreeableness and conscientiousness were negatively correlated with attention seeking tendencies.
-A 2014 study found evidence suggesting that in the presence of the personality traits of histrionic personality disorder, social media reinforces attention seeking behavior in the form of vaguebooking, which is posting intentionally vague messages to elicit requests for detail.
+A 2013 study of Facebook users found that agreeableness and conscientiousness are negatively correlated with attention seeking tendencies.
 Internet trolls in social media also tend to exhibit attention seeking behavior.
-A 2016 study found evidence suggesting that individuals with attention seeking tendencies can benefit from the usage of social media to compensate for a lack of attention in other interpersonal areas, although this conclusion is not entirely consistent with similar studies.
+A 2016 study found evidence that social media can benefit some users by compensating for a lack of attention in other domains, although this has been disputed.

+A 2019 study found evidence correlating narcissism with attention seeking behavior on Facebook.

-A 2021 study found that experiencing phubbing by others (a form of being ignored by others) was positively correlated with attention seeking behavior, and the effect was larger in men, although narcissism was considered as an alternate explanation.
-A similar 2019 study found evidence correlating narcissism with attention seeking behavior.
+A 2021 study found that experiencing phubbing (being ignored in favor of focusing on a phone) was positively correlated with attention seeking behavior, and the effect was larger in men.

-Tactical Ignoring
+Tactical ignoring

 Tactical ignoring is a behavioral management strategy, used to combat attention seeking behaviors, where a person gives no outward sign of recognizing a behavior, such as no eye contact, no verbal response and no physical response to the person seeking attention.
 However, they are very aware of the behavior and monitor the individual to ensure their safety and the safety of others that are potentially involved.
 The desired consequence of attention-seeking behavior is receiving attention in some form (positive or negative) from another person.
-Tactical ignoring is a technique that is often employed in the hopes that when an attention-seeking behavior no longer attracts attention, it may eventually cease.
+Tactical ignoring is often used in the hopes that when an attention-seeking behavior no longer attracts attention, it will eventually cease.
 It is most frequently used in the behavioral training of children, but is suitable for changing or shunning adult behavior as well.